Le Grand Marché

 Le Grand Marché is a supermarket chain based in Sint Maarten in the Caribbean.
 It began operations in 2002.

-Le Grand Marche is operating on 4 locations: Bush Road, Le Grande Marche, Cole Bay, Le Grande Marche, Porto Cupecoy, Le Gourmet Marche, and Simpson Bay, Le Gourmet Marche.
+Le Grand Marche is operating on 4 locations.
 It employs around 200 people at its 4 stores.

 History

 The first supermarket was opened at Bush Road on 18 November 2002.
 The second supermarket was opened at Simpson Bay on 2 October 2006.
 The Simpson Bay supermarket is called 'Le Gourmet Marché'.
 The third supermarket was opened at Colebay on 30 October 2006.
 The fourth supermarket opened in April 2010 in Porto Cupecoy in the Dutch Lowlands.
 It is a "Le Gourmet Marche".